 Each graduate academic program has the authority to impose sanctions on a student based on their academic performance or for a professional reason.
 Sanctions can vary in severity up to and including dismissal from the graduate program.
 The policies and procedures for such sanctions are contained in the respective graduate student handbooks.
-Students may appeal such decisions made by a graduate program to the Dean of the University by submitting a written request within 10 days of the decision being appealed.
-The Dean of the University will notify the student in writing of the decision.
+Students may appeal such decisions made by a graduate program to the College Dean by submitting a written request within 10 days of the decision being appealed.
+The College Dean will notify the student in writing of the decision.
 No additional appeals are permitted.